Voice-Privacy-Challenge/Voice-Privacy-Challenge-2022/README.md

 ## License

-Copyright (C) 2020  Multispeech, INRIA France
+Copyright (C) 2020
+Multispeech, INRIA France
+LIA, University of Avignon, France
+NII, Japan

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by